 Please note: Educators requesting licensure in early childhood (grades Prek-3); middle childhood (grades 4-9), intervention specialist or early childhood intervention specialist areas must also pass the Ohio Assessment for Educators (OAE) 090, Foundations of Reading exam.
 The requirement applies to any applicant who is issued a license in one of these areas on or after July 1, 2017.

-Ohio Reading Coursework Requirements
+Reading Coursework Requirements

 Pursuant to Ohio law, educators requesting Early Childhood, Middle Childhood or Intervention Specialist licensure must have successfully completed at least 12 semester hours of coursework in the teaching of reading that includes at least one separate course of at least three semester hours in the teaching of phonics in the context of reading, writing and spelling.
 The coursework must be completed at an accredited college or university.
 Many educators who completed their educator preparation program out of state will not have met this requirement, so a contingency license may be issued to the educator with the limitation placed upon it to complete the reading coursework requirement prior to expiration (currently 3 years).
 Educators must have completed at least six of the required 12 semester hours of coursework in the teaching of reading to be issued a standard teaching license in Ohio.
 Elementary Education majors will have at least the minimum amount of credits and may be able to arrange a directed study to cover the full requirement.
 However, Secondary Education candidates will have none of these required reading course credits and should discuss options with their Education Faculty Advisor.
 Options could include taking Ohio reading coursework online or in the summers or possible directed study courses with Elementary majors from Ohio.

-- Ohio will assign a specific licensing official to your application.
+Hanover College has fully implemented our Science of Reading curriculum for 2024-2025 academic year and the Science of Reading Praxis exam will be required for licensure in July 2025.
+We hope these changes will improve being able to obtain Ohio licensure without additional coursework. - Ohio will assign a specific licensing official to your application.
 Communication between them and the applicant is extremely important.
 You will need to be your own strong advocate in making sure your licensing application is correct and complete.

 IMPORTANT NOTES: Reading Coursework and CORE (090) reading exam requirement are waived for out-of-state applicants who hold a valid (Indiana) license and have three years of teaching experience in Indiana.
+Additionally, for this reason, we must recommend that our Education students who reside in Ohio, first attain their licensing in Indiana and then apply for Ohio licensing based on teaching experience.
+Again, after implementation of Indiana's Science of Reading endorsement, we hope this becomes an easier process!

 Applicants for out of state licensing must also be proactive in being certain the State's licensing officials understand that one (1) Hanover College unit of credit is equal to four (4) semester hours!
 This documentation is available within the Hanover Course Catalog (available online).